 Ventricular Septal Defect (VSD)

-A VSD allows oxygen-rich (red) blood to pass from the left ventricle through the opening in the septum.
+Normally, the septal wall prevents the mixing of blood between the two ventricles of the heart.
+A VSD allows oxygen-rich (red) blood to pass abnormally from the left ventricle through the opening in the septum.
 Then it mixes with oxygen-poor (blue) blood in the right ventricle.

 There are different types of VSD.
 The type your child has depends on which part of the wall between the ventricles is involved.
 The size of the opening or hole also varies.

 VSD may occur more often in some families.
-This is because of gene defects.
-Most of the time, the cause of VSD isn’t known.
+This is because of gene problems.
+Most of the time, healthcare providers don't know the cause of VSD.

 - Fast breathing